fhoedemakers/pico-infonesPlus/README.md

 - Connect the HDMI cable to the Demo base and your monitor.
 - Connect the USB OTG cable to the Pico's usb port.
 - Connect the controller to the other end of the USB OTG.
+- Insert the SD card into the SD card slot.
 - Connect the USB power adapter to the usb port of the Demo base.